 6. Deventer op Stelten (Deventer on Stilts)

 With regards to street art, this writer is of the opinion that Deventer on Stilts is the end all be all of the street performance festivals.
 I mean, if you are going to travel somewhere to see street art, this is the festival to be at.
 As well as three transcendental days, there are dozens of extraordinary artists who travel from all around the world to stun and amaze you on the streets of this breathtaking Dutch town.
 For one thing, if the Dutch do nothing else in the world right, they sure know their art.

 7. Play with toys at the Speelgoedmuseum (Toy Museum)

 When all else fails, get gaming!
 For example, the toy museum in Deventer is one of the most fun places to visit!
 In particular, miniature trains, barbie, hot wheels you name it, they’ve got it!
 To tell the truth, it rains a lot in Holland, thus making this the perfect bad weather exercise for kids of all ages.
 Additionally, hang out in the game room and play Atari.
 In fact, you can even get into some old school packman!
 Coincidently, they even have legos and building blocks for the young engineer.

 Furthermore, maybe the toys aren’t really your thing.
 To be honest, that’s ok.
 For one thing, as an astute traveler, it might be you prefer to attend the theater.
 Considering this, the Schouwburg in Deventer offers an amazing selection of shows.
 Particularly, some of which are even in the English language.
 Alternatively, you could just catch a music act.
 The Japanese drum band Tao has been known to perform here, and the acoustics are astounding!

 All in All

-If you are looking for culture, food or even war history, this vibrate hipster town is a must see on your bicycle tour around the Netherlands.
+If you are looking for culture, food or even war history, this vibrant hipster town is a must-see on your bicycle tour around the Netherlands.